-How do I use a home testing kit?
+How do I use a Vitamin D Council in-home test kit?

-Vitamin D Council has partnered with Heartland Assays to make available our own in-home vitamin D testing kit.
+Vitamin D Council has partnered with Heartland Assays to make available our own in-home vitamin D test kit.
 The test involves sending small samples of blood to Heartland Assays.
 Vitamin D Council’s in-home test kit can be used to test vitamin D levels in both adults and children.

 This is how the Vitamin D Council test works: